-Guilds of Ravnica is returning to Ranked Draft on Magic Arena, so I think it is a good time to take a fresh look at the format.
+Guilds of Ravnica is back briefly first time as a Premier Draft on Magic Arena, so I think it is a good time to take a fresh look at the format.
 After discussing the key features of GRN I will get into ranking the archetypes and identifying the best common and uncommon cards to play in each.

 Overall, I think this set was a huge missed opportunity because the mechanics and flavor for each color combination is on point.
 It just feels like the playtesting phase didn’t do enough to iron everything out.
 The most glaring issue to me is you are forced pretty hard to draft the two-color guilds.
 While they fixed this in the sister set Ravnica Allegiance with solid three-color combinations and gate-themed decks, Guilds of Ravnica completely lacks these features.